rurban/ctl/docs/list.md

     splice_it (I* pos, I* first2)

-Moves elements from the other list to this list before pos. _(NYI)_
+Moves the element first2 from the other list to this list before pos.

     splice_range (I* pos, I* first2, I* last2)

-Moves a range of elements from the other list to this list before pos. _(NYI)_
+Moves a range of elements from the other list to this list before pos.

     size_t remove (A* self, T value)